Blaizzy/mlx-embeddings/docs/Manpage.md

 If no *`text`* is provided, list all locally available formulae (including tapped ones).
 No online search is performed.

+* `--formulae`:
+  List all locally available formulae.
+No online search is performed.
 * `--casks`:
   List all locally available casks (including tapped ones).
 No online search is performed.
 * `--desc`: